Morning Service 10.30 a.m with facilities for children with their parents in church.

 24th Ray Murden

-The next meeting is at 7.30 p.m. followed with prayers on Thursday 21st February will be 17 Vegal Crescent, Englefield Green TW20 0PZ.
-The study will be in 2 Timothy Chapters 1 and 2.
+The next meeting is at 7.30 p.m. followed with prayers on Thursday 21st March and will be at 17 Vegal Crescent, Englefield Green TW20 0PZ.
+The study will be in 2 Timothy Chapter 3.

 ABOUT BISHOPSGATE EVANGELICAL CHURCH